 People in service professions like the military, firefighters, law enforcement and first responders experience high levels of physical requirements on their jobs.
 They are sometimes referred to as tactical athletes.
 Globally, the physical fitness and work-related demands of such occupations have increased the risk of acute traumatic joint injury.
 Their jobs require a lot of repetitive bending, squatting, kneeling and lifting that can increase the chance of developing OA.
-As an example, 1 in 3 military veterans in the U.S. lives with arthritis.65 The rate of osteoarthritis in military service members is 26% higher than the general population for veterans aged 20 to 24 and twice as high as the general population for those
+As an example, 1 in 3 military veterans in the U.S. lives with arthritis.
+The rate of osteoarthritis in military service members is 26% higher than the general population for veterans aged 20 to 24 and twice as high as the general population for those

-40 and older.66
+40 and older.

-Globally, Swedish firefighters are about 2.5 to 3 times more likely to have knee or hip OA than the general population.67 For Danish soldiers on combat duty in Afghanistan, the risk of suffering knee problems and the severity of symptoms increased with the amount of time spent patrolling in armored vehicles.68 are significantly more likely to experience an OA diagnosis anywhere in the body, but especially in the knee and hip.
-The prevalence of lumbar (back) and cervical (neck) OA were 49% to 76% higher in some military populations (like active duty pilots and veteran parachutists) compared to the general population.
-Overall, those serving in the Army and the junior enlisted ranks experienced the highest rates of OA.67
+Globally, Swedish firefighters are about 2.5 to 3 times more likely to have knee or hip OA than the general population.
+For Danish soldiers on combat duty in Afghanistan, the risk of suffering knee problems and the severity of symptoms increased with the amount of time spent patrolling in armored vehicles.

 In the U.S., military rank and branch of military service appear to be occupational risk factors associated with OA.
-It has consistently been a leading cause of military disability discharge for more than a decade, regardless of whether the estimates are from peacetime or periods of combat.67
+It has consistently been a leading cause of military disability discharge for more than a decade, regardless of whether the estimates are from peacetime or periods of combat.